 This is a great option for individuals who are without insurance, losing coverage, unhappy with current plans, retired, looking to save, and small businesses.
 Our dental staff is more than happy to provide additional information.
 Above all else, we want to help you choose what is best for you and your family.

 Trying to navigate dental insurance can feel overwhelming at times.
-Don’t stress, our dentists in Grand Rapids and Grand Haven, MI, and entire dental staff are here to help you get the care you need.
-Make an appointment today by calling one of our MI Smiles Dental locations or contact us online.
+Don’t stress, our contact us online., and entire dental staff are here to help you get the care you need.
+Make an appointment today by calling one of our MI Smiles Dental locations or